njch5/oo-ride-share/README.md

 ### Comprehension Questions

-Before you start writing code, use the above techniques to answer the following questions.
+Before you start writing code, you and your partner should work together, using the above techniques to answer the following questions.
 If you have questions or run into something that you can't figure out, consult with another group.

 #### Classes and Relationships

 - What _inheritance_ relations exist between classes?
 - What _composition_ relations exist between classes?
-- Did these relations match your prediction earlier?
+- Do these relations match your prediction from earlier?
 - Draw a class diagram that contains all of the above relations.

 #### Code Details